How Person-Centered Therapy Can Benefit You

 Grief

 You’ve lost a loved one, and it’s natural for you to feel heartbroken by the event, and it takes a while to heal.
-Especially if that person was close to you, such as a friend, parent, or child.
-In fact, sometimes loss never fully heals.
-However, when grief is getting in the way of living a normal life, it’s time for some PCT.
+While most grief begins to resolve within a year of a tragic loss, some grief can persist for longer.
+When grief is getting in the way of living a normal life, PCT may offer a solution to help process difficult feelings of loss.
 You’ll be able to find a solution that may not heal you entirely but let you move on with your life.
-That’s what your loved one would have wanted.

 Depression and anxiety